Karan9889/Dapp2/README.md

     2. Express
     3. MongoDB - Hosted online on MLab
     4. Mocha - Testing
+    5. Solidity security
 - Frontend
     1. Angular
     2. Bootstrap Grid
     3. Material 2 - UI Library
+    4. Ethereum smart contracts

 ## File Structure
 The repository file structures for both frontend and backend.

-Backend contains all the server logic for the application such as schema, controllers and middleware.
+Backend contains all the server logic for the application such as schema, controllers,security and middleware.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3. this is the security based car polling with long rides yhrough blockchain development tool which is the best for the security of the travellers .
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.3. this is the security based car polling with long rides through blockchain development tool which is the best for the security of the travellers .

 ## Development server